joergboe/testframework/doc/manpage.md

 ## Variables Used
 - TTPRN_skip            - Skip-Switch: if this varaible not empty, the execution of the actual Test Case variant or Test Suite variant is skipped.
-                          This variable is set by function skip
+                          This variable is set by function setSkip
 - TTPRN_skipIgnore      - if this varaible not empty, the skip variable is ignored.

 - STEPS                 - The space separated list or an array of test step commands with local meaning.
 If one command returns an failure (return code != 0),